-Sam has been on the faculty of the Department of Environmental Science since 1996.
+Sam has been on the faculty of the Department of Environmental Science & Policy since 1996.
 As of 2010, Sam is Associate Vice President for Academic Affairs for Research, Scholarship, and Creative Activity.
-Accordingly, she is currently not teaching courses in the environmental science department.
+Accordingly, she is currently not teaching courses in the Department of Environmental Science & Policy.

 Courses Taught at USM:

 - ESP 102 Fundamentals of Environmental Science Lab

 - ESP 250 Soils and Land Use

 - ESP 260 Soil and Water Conservation Engineering